This is the band we're opening for at Apps and Taps on Friday night. They're called That Arena Rock Show.

 "Hello luv, this is Billy.
 I miss you and can't stop thinking about you . . ." (and so on with explicit kissy kissy talk, leaving no doubt about what had transpired between Billy and The Barracuda during her stop in L.A. at the end of the Cindy Lauper tour).

-In retrospect, I have fond memories of the Barracuda.
+Yet I have fond memories of the Barracuda.
 She taught me many things about being serious, tough, and professional.
-At the time I had seen her as an object of both love and intense sexual attraction, though she had been much more than that.
-She had been a mentor, a teacher, somebody who gave me a glimpse into a world that transcended the Wayne and Garth, immature, adolescent realm of the man-boy, which until that time I still had one foot stubbornly mired in.
+I had seen her as an object of both love and intense sexual attraction, though she had been much more than that.
+She had been a teacher, a mentor who gave me a glimpse into a world that transcended the Wayne and Garth, immature, adolescent realm of the man-boy, which until that time I still had one foot stubbornly mired in.

-After the Barracuda cut off my hair off all kinds of opportunities had begun opening up to me, and perhaps that was her parting and lasting gift.
-Truth be told, working as a model took me more places than playing rock guitar — which at that point, given my disgust with the music scene, was starting to wane in my interest.
-I initially picked up guitar in adolescence because I had an intense, deep love of music, and particularly appreciated the guitar's ability to express emotion.
-Later, after I realized I had a special aptitude for the thing, I conceived that if I became very, very good at it, I could use that skill as a means of transporting and inserting myself into the cosmopolitan, sophisticated, culturally creative realm I saw on tv and in the magazines.
+After the Barracuda cut off my mane opportunities began opening up, and perhaps that was her parting and lasting gift.
+It was like Sampson in reverse.
+Truth be told, working as a model took me more places than playing rock guitar — which at that point, given my ambivalence to the then current music scene, was waning in my interest.
+I initially picked up guitar in adolescence because I had an intense, deep love of music, and particularly appreciated the instruments ability to express emotion.
+Later, after I realized I had a special aptitude for the thing, I conceived that if I became very, very good at it, I could use that skill as a means of inserting myself into what I perceived as the cosmopolitan, sophisticated, culturally creative realm I saw on tv and in the magazines.
 I wanted to travel, learn things, grow in experience and knowledge about the world, and I saw guitar as my vehicle for that.
 Even though I had rubbed shoulders with the set off people who inhabited that world in Manhattan and L.A., I'd never been able to truly break into it through playing guitar.
-Through refocusing the emphasis upon my image I found a circuitous route to that overarching goal.
+Through refocusing the emphasis upon my image I found a circuitous route to a new overarching goal, which was not pursuit of the middle-brow culture I had previously esteemed, but something beyond that.

 I believe that The Barracuda now owns a vineyard and lives in France.

-A musician friend named Mark was experiencing his own rock & roll teething pains.
+My friend named Mark was experiencing his own rock & roll teething pains.
 He was a huge fan of The Eagles and especially adored Joe Walsh.
 His employment as a bouncer at the club Woody's (owned by Ron Wood of The Rolling Stones), had recently required him to literally toss an incredibly drunk, belligerent, abusive Joe Walsh out the front door.
 There's a reason for the saying "Never meet your heroes."
 Mark and his girlfriend had a roommate who had just committed suicide because her boyfriend, who was Rod Stewart's guitar player Stevie Salas, had broken up with her.
 Mark's brother had died from AIDS in recent years.
 All these stories revealed the dark side of rock & roll and the life of libertinage.
 But Mark wasn't ready yet to give up on music, and I believe the tragic experiences he carried with him inclined him to appreciate the somber overtones of grunge more than I did.
 We began a songwriting partnership and he encouraged me to compose more grunge-ish, songwriterly type material.
-We wrote a lot of songs together around this time, some of which made it onto an album he subsequently recorded with Jonathan Mover and Eric Czar.
+We wrote a lot of songs together around this time, many of which made it onto an album he subsequently recorded with Jonathan Mover and Eric Czar.
 But my heart just wasn't in that music.
-Mark would chide me whenever I had an electric guitar in my hands because I inevitably lapsed into Jake E Lee sounding riffs and licks.
+Mark would chide me whenever I had his hot rodded, white 70s Fender Strat in my hands because I would inevitably lapse into Jake E Lee sounding riffs and licks.
+He insisted that I needed a mature, serious person's guitar, like a Telecaster.
+Mark and I would hang out at Carmin Street Guitars, where we would watch Rick Kelly building bowery wood Teles while Robert Quinn sat strumming innocuously.
+One time when they sent me across the street to buy sandwiches for everyone I realized that Monica Lewinsky was standing behind me in line.
+That memory has only just came back to me because the prostitution thing is lingering in my mind.

 Songwriting with Mark on a rooftop on East 13th Street in the East Village in the early 90s.